department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
-  The VA appeals process has changed to the “decision reviews” process.
-To disagree or "appeal" a VA decision dated on or after February 19, 2019, you now choose from 3 decision review options  described below.
+  The VA legacy appeals process has changed to a decision review process.
+To disagree or appeal a VA decision dated on or after February 19, 2019, you now choose from 3 decision review options described below.
+If you aren't satisfied with that review, you can try another eligible option.
 </div>

 <div class="usa-alert usa-alert-info">